datacite/tasks/product_specifications/Frvbc5_e9/readme.md

              When the user clicks on any of the top co-authors list Then the user should be redirected to the co-author page

+        Scenario: Facet author profile page by co-author Given that the user is in a researcher profile page And that a the profile has some resources related to other authors And that the authors ORCIDs are available When the user clicks on the checkbox of any of the top co-authors list in the facet Then the list of works should be filtered by the co-author ORCID
 ```

 ## Non Functional Requirements